 One way to handle this is to allow prospects to manage their email subscriptions, using a subscription management tool.

-However, before you can begin to think about storing and processing personal data, you first need to find it – so let’s look at how to prospect under GDPR.
+However, before you can begin to think about storing and processing personal data, you first need to find it – so let’s look at how you can prospect under GDPR.

 7 ways to prospect under GDPR

 For many companies, GDPR means sales teams need to make some changes to their sales techniques to stay compliant.
 Here are 7 sales prospecting techniques that you should consider adopting now that the new regulation has came into effect.

 1. Sales outreach

 If you’ve been sending out cold prospecting emails and sales pitches on auto-pilot lately, then you’re going to have to stop.

 With GDPR, you can’t send automated sales emails to prospects without getting their permission first.
 This includes product demo, quick catch up and “just reaching out” emails, or any other form of communication that your prospects didn’t ask to receive.

 If you’ve never had contact with a prospect before, you should demonstrate in the sales outreach email that you have tried to contact them by phone prior to emailing them.